-In general, this policy is intended to apply only to bank holding companies with pro forma consolidated assets of less than \$150 million that (1) do not have significant leveraged nonbank activities and (2) do not have a significant amount of outstanding debt that is held by the general public.
-Although the policy statement applies to the formation of small bank holding companies, it also applies to existing bank holding companies that wish to acquire an additional bank or company and to transactions involving changes in control, stock redemptions, or other shareholder transactions.
+The policy statement applies only to BHCs with pro forma consolidated assets of less than \$500 million that (1) are not engaged in significant nonbanking activities either directly or through a nonbank subsidiary, (2) do not conduct significant off-balance-sheet activities (including securitization and asset management or administration) either directly or through a nonbank subsidiary, and (3) do not have a material amount of SEC-registered debt or equity securities outstanding (other than trust preferred securities).
+The Board may, in its discretion, exclude any BHC, regardless of asset size, from the policy statement if such action is warranted for supervisory purposes.
+Although the policy statement primarily applies to the formation of small BHCs, it also applies to existing BHCs that wish to acquire an additional bank or company and to transactions involving changes in control, stock redemptions, or other shareholder transactions.
 The criteria are described below.